JosCla/digit-recognition/README.md

 # digit-recognition
 A site demonstrating digit recognition with use of neural networks.
+This site is made to help visualize the network's learning, and to allow the user to track and customize the learning.

+The network itself is a basic fully-connected layer, which uses backpropagation calculus to change its weights and biases to better recognize each digit it is given.

+## Usage
+Go to https://joscla.github.io/digit-recognition/ to try out the program!